ucdavis/GPOs_Permissions_Project/README.md

 The second script will add permissions for the new admin group by taking the GPO Ids from the report of the first script and configuring the required settings.

+Additionally, we had to fix permissions granted to individual admins.
+Those scripts are located in a sub directory.

 ### Requirements

 The PowerShell Active Directory and Group Policy Modules must be installed on the system.